 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 As the global population continues to skyrocket, the construction industry struggles to keep up with the rising demand for infrastructure.
 It doesn’t seem this will change anytime soon, either.
-Researches predict that the world population will reach roughly 9.7 billion by 2050.
+Researchers predict that the world population will reach roughly 9.7 billion by 2050.
 Sustainable construction is quickly becoming the way of the future.

-If the construction industry continues to use nonrenewable resources and turn a blind eye to energy consumption, the climate crisis will only get worse and, eventually, we’ll run out of basic building materials like steel, aluminum and timber.
+If the construction industry continues to use nonrenewable resources and turn a blind eye to energy consumption, the climate crisis will only worsen and eventually, we’ll run out of basic building materials like steel, aluminum and timber.

 Luckily, there has been a recent shift to more sustainable practices in both construction and demolition.
 As these trends become more mainstream, they’ll undoubtedly change the industry for the better.